 10 ounces (2 cups) all-purpose flour

 a pinch of salt

-Lemon curd cooked to 170 degrees F (recipe is under the Components menu to the left, you’ll need 50% more than the recipe makes, but it scales up very easily)
+Lemon curd cooked to 170 degrees F (you’ll need 50% more than the recipe makes, but it scales up very easily)

 Powdered sugar for dusting

 Preheat your oven to 350 and have all the ingredients for your lemon curd laid out and waiting.
 Combine the crust ingredients in a bowl or in the bowl of a mixer and stir until a soft dough comes together.
 Press into a 9″ x 13″ baking dish.
 Let the crust rest for 10-20 minutes, then bake it for 20 minutes until it is lightly golden.